joshukraine/ofreport.com-v1/source/articles/2018-09-vision-to-reality.html.markdown

 ### Our Trip to America

-We’re here!
+We're here!
 After a long, but otherwise smooth series of flights, our family landed in Houston on September 1.
-We were greeted with warm smiles and hugs from Kelsie’s folks who kindly picked us up at the airport.
-For the past few weeks, we’ve been enjoying a sweet time of fellowship in their home.
+We were greeted with warm smiles and hugs from Kelsie's folks who kindly picked us up at the airport.
+For the past few weeks, we've been enjoying a sweet time of fellowship in their home.

-As I write this report, we are just days away from our [Big East Road Trip](https://ofreport.com/2018/02/coming-to-america/){: target="_blank"}, during which we’ll visit the Ark Encounter and Creation Museum in Kentucky.
+As I write this report, we are just days away from our [Big East Road Trip](https://ofreport.com/2018/02/coming-to-america/){: target="_blank"}, during which we'll visit the Ark Encounter and Creation Museum in Kentucky.
 We also plan to see several other people along our route, and then head to Family Camp in Big Sandy.
-After Family Camp, we’ll transition up to Fort Worth to visit my family.
-We’ll be returning to Ukraine in mid-December, just before the Christmas holidays.
+After Family Camp, we'll transition up to Fort Worth to visit my family.
+We'll be returning to Ukraine in mid-December, just before the Christmas holidays.

 Time in the US is always refreshing but at the same time a challenge.
 The little ones especially struggle with the changes and lack of routine.
-Everything is new and different from the world they’re used to in Ukraine.
+Everything is new and different from the world they're used to in Ukraine.
 Just the other day, after spending some time at a playground here in Houston, Kathryn came up to me and proclaimed excitedly, “Daddy, I met a little girl at the playground and she spoke to me in English!” 😁 Please pray that God would give strength and rest as we try to make the most of our time here.

 [![Description](https://d21yo20tm8bmc2.cloudfront.net/2018/kids-minivan-550w.jpg)](https://d21yo20tm8bmc2.cloudfront.net/2018/kids-minivan-2000w.jpg)
 {: .article-image .article-image--has-caption}